 7. 365 Mile Challenge

 The 365 Mile Challenge was started by a group of busy moms who also happen to be outdoor bloggers.
-You may recognize some of their popular blogs: Hike Like a Woman, The Kid Project, Go Adventure Mom, Tales of a Mountain Mama and Currently Wandering.
+You may recognize some of their popular blogs: The Kid Project, Go Adventure Mom, Tales of a Mountain Mama and Currently Wandering.
 The goal is to get outdoors and move one mile a day in 2019.
 These miles must be self-propelled, such as hiking, biking or snowshoeing; but activities like snowmobiling don’t count.
 This challenge runs from January 1 to December 31.
 The cost to enter the challenge is $25, which gets you exclusive discounts, access to the Facebook group for motivation, entry into prize drawings, and more.

 Do you have a favorite hiking group or challenge other than Hike it Baby?
 Let us know in the comments below!